zaenhakeem/dsc-phase-2-project-group4/README.md

 - **Pandas**: Essential for managing and cleaning the datasets.
 - **Matplotlib & Seaborn**: Used for visualizing data trends and insights.
 - **Jupyter Notebook**: Served as the environment for conducting the analysis.
-- **scikit-learn**: Applied to build and evaluate predictive models to determine expected financial success.

 ## Steps and Workflow

 ### 1. Data Cleaning